-An internal working group was set up to tackle the challenge of improving SSE's Employee Value Proposition (EVP), making it fit-for-purpose to support the growth, attraction and retention challenges we face on our NZAP journey.
-As the year unfolded and the cost of living crisis took hold, the scope of the group expanded to also cover additional support for employees in light of this.
+An internal working group was set up to tackle the challenge of improving SSE's Employee Value Proposition (EVP), making it fit-for-purpose to support the growth, attraction and retention challenges we face on our NZAP journey. • Electric vehicle business mileage rates As the year unfolded and the cost of living crisis took hold, the scope of the group expanded to also cover additional support for employees in light of this.

-EVP is wide-ranging and covers areas such as terms and conditions, culture, policies and employee communication.
+EVP is wide-ranging and covers areas such as terms and conditions, culture. policies and employee communication.
 Some of the activity carried out during the year has included: